nmarkelova/einsteiners.us/README.md

 - Production container `xxxx-app`

 - Staging container `xxx-stage`
-Once PR-created, synchronized with `master-branch` stage-container will be created and pushed to staging environment available at https://demo.einsteiners.us
+Once PR-created, synchronized with `master-branch` stage-container will be created and pushed to staging environment